Guanaja Island: The Tropical Green Island of Honduras

 Getting around Guanaja Island is strictly a marine deal.
 There are no roads to speak about, the main community, Bonacca, is on a key, which means you will need a boat to travel to the island.
 The airport is also on the main island, so once you land you need a boat to go to Bonacca or to go to your resort!

 Guanaja Island has a manmade canal that crosses the island, allowing easier access between the North and South sides of the island.
 The airport is actually parallel to the canal, and offers easy access to both sides of the island.
 As a general rule, the nicest beaches in the island are on the north side of the island.

 There are three main communities in Guanaja: Bonacca which is the municipal seat, Savannah Bight and Mangrove Bight.
-These last two are on the eastern end of the island, on opposite sides, Savanah Bight is on the South side and Mangrove Bight is on the North side of the island.
-The only road on the island interconnects the last two communities, which are on opposite sides of the island, about 2 miles apart.
+These last two are on the eastern end of the island, on opposite sides.
+Savanah Bight is on the South side and Mangrove Bight is on the North side of the island.
+The only road on the island interconnects these two communities, which are on opposite sides of the island.
+The road is a whopping 2 miles long!

-As a general rule, resorts are small and scattered around the island, each being pretty much a self contained facility.
+As a general rule, the different Guanaja hotels are small and scattered around the island, each being pretty much a self contained facility.
 Most of the properties offer diving to their guests.